 2. Smoked Salmon

-Where to buy: Alaska Smokehouse or at Pike Place Market
+Where to buy: Alaska Smokehouse or Pike Place Market

 Wild-caught Pacific Northwest salmon is a classic and affordable Seattle gift idea that dates back centuries.
 While you can purchase salmon almost anywhere in the world, Seattle’s is most certainly among the best.
 Soft, rich, and tasty, you cannot go wrong with one of the most popular Seattle gift ideas, and this is a treat that I never grow sick of, even as a local.

-Smoked salmon is a popular option as it does not need to be refrigerated and has a shelf-life of up to 5 years.
+Smoked salmon is a popular option as it doesn’t need to be refrigerated and has a shelf-life of up to 5 years.
 Sold both fresh (packed in airline-approved coolers) and in shelf-stable boxes, salmon products can be easily delivered throughout the country.